naveedausaf/flowmazondotnet/flowmazonbackend/README.md

   **This does need to be set to a valid value,** even if the app is not supposed take requests from a browser. **Therefore in API integration tests, I set it to a dummy value ( e.g. `http://localhost`)**.

 ### Observability Configuration

+**For Observability,** the following keys should be provided otherwise no telemetry would be received in the observability backend (some local environments do not generate telemetry and so may not provides values for these; see relevant evironment's definition for details):

 - `OTEL_EXPORTER_OTLP_ENDPOINT`: URL of an OpenTelemetry Protocol (OTLP) ingestion endpoint to which telemetry would be written using Open Telemetry.
 - `OTEL_EXPORTER_OTLP_PROTOCOL`: The transport, e.g. `grpc` or `http/protobuf`, that would be used to write telemetry to the OTLP endpoint.